nkowaokwu/igbo-api-admin/README.md

 ### Step 6: Account Login

-You can login with the email `admin@example.com` and the password `password` to create a new admin account.
+You can create an account with an email that includes the term `admin` to create a new admin account.

 You will be asked to verify your email to be granted access.